EltonCN/MC504-SistemasOperacionais/Projeto02/README.md

 - build: Compiled problem solutions.
 - compile.bash: Compiles the problem solution.
 - run.bash: Runs the problem solution and exports the log.

+# Unity Application Usage
+- Download "AnimaSemaphore" from releases page.
+- Unpack and start the application.
+- Click on "Load Screenplay" and select the log file.
+- Watch!